MIUNPsychology/PUPIL/README.md

 # PUPIL

 PUPIL

 ## Building

-To build PUPIL you need to build a) the flash frontend and b) the java servlet backend.
+To build PUPIL you need to a) download the dependencies, b) build the flash frontend and c) build the java servlet backend.

 Each build step will create files indirectory dist/PUPIL.
 This is a web application suitable for (for example) Tomcat.

+### Downloading dependencies

+There is a number of JAR files which need to be placed in lib before being able to perform the java build step.

+You can find detailed instructions in the [build README](lib/README.md).

+Or, executive summary, run the following commands:

+    cd lib
+    ivy

 ### Building the flash frontend